sf-wdi-31/html-css-review/resource.md

 }
 ```

-You rarely explicitly declare `position:static` like this because it is the default.
+This will show underneath the previous element (since `div` is a block element) just as it would without a `position` CSS property.
+You rarely explicitly declare `position: static;` like this because it is the default.

 #### Fixed Positioning